saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 Healthcare agents need seven simultaneous perspectives:

 **1. User Context:** Who is asking?
 Information about the clinician—role, permissions, specialty, preferences, workflow patterns.
-When Dr. Chen asks about "my diabetic patients," user context resolves "my" to her provider NPI and filters by her access permissions.
+When Dr. Chen asks about "my diabetic patients," user context resolves "my" to her provider NPI[7] and filters by her access permissions.

 **2. Task Context:** What are they trying to accomplish?
 Current objective—goal, constraints, required outputs, success criteria.
 When a query arrives during a 15-minute appointment, task context ensures concise responses rather than comprehensive reviews.